vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 2015

-Visnu viz.
+Viṣṇu viz.
 Keśava, Nārāyana and others are to be

 worshipped; HV I. 1013-1021.
 Ubhayanaramī—Begin on P. śu.
 9; one year; Cāmundā worship;